 This four day Reno Tahoe itinerary will give you a nice mix of culture, nature and Nevada’s historic mining past.
 With time in Nevada’s State Capitol, Carson City, and in the mountains surrounding the Eagle Valley, all the way to Lake Tahoe’s shores, this travel plan will keep you busy and allow for plenty of down time to relax and enjoy the Reno Tahoe area.
+You’ll find many things to do between Reno and Tahoe!

 What you'll find...